 We are delighted to announce the four 2020 Detroit Community Development Fellows!
 Two Fellows each will be working for the Tuxedo Project and Zachary & Associates.

-We thank the RNR Foundation for their generous support of this project.
+We thank the RNR Foundation and the Citizens Charitable Foundation (CCF) for their generous support of this project.